LoginRadius/developer-authentication-demos/demos/nodejs/express/readme.md

 LoginRadius Developer Node Express Demo
 =======================================

-This is the sample demo of LoginRadius IAM implementation using Node.js and epresss framework.
+This is the sample demo of LoginRadius IAM implementation using Node.js and Express framework.

 ## How to use